Learning Compact Boolean Networks: Thermometer Encoding and Channel Visibility

-As shown in \cref{fig:thermo_bird}, the thermometer-encoded channels lose most color information and only retain partial edge information.
-Further, only a small portion of channels contain non-trivial and non-overlapping information; in most cases, merely a single channel retains label information, up to repetition.
-This phenomenon inspires our hypothesis in \cref{sec:exp_convolution}.
+Thermometer encoding can substantially alter the channel structure of natural images.
+As shown in \cref{fig:thermo_bird}, many encoded channels lose color information and preserve only partial edge patterns.
+Moreover, only a small subset of channels contains non-trivial, non-overlapping signal.
+Often, one channel carries most label-relevant information, while other channels largely repeat it.
+This observation motivates the channel-visibility hypothesis in \cref{sec:exp_convolution}.